 Don't wake Olivia, Anne snores, Alex hates camping, sweet dreams Kida, Pippa is snoozing.

 I ended up making 5 sleep masks total.
 Don't be thinking I'm some overachieving mama!
 Once I had the pattern, it took just a couple of hours start to finish.
 That includes cutting the fabric, sewing them together, and also creating the vinyl designs, cutting them, and ironing them down.

 As luck would have it, there were very few other troops where we pitched our tent.
 There were just three tents in the whole field!
 Our neighbors were thoughtful with lights out and flashlights.
 The sleep masks still came in handy, as the moon was quite bright and it lit up most of our tent.
 The sleep masks blocked out the light so we could sleep.

-I’ve got a free pattern and a tutorial for you below.
-They’d make fun souvenirs for a girls’ weekend trip or a child’s sleepover birthday party.
+I've got a sleep mask tutorial and free pattern for you below.
+They'd make fun souvenirs for a girls weekend trip or a child's sleepover birthday party.
 You could also sew some up to give as inexpensive handmade Christmas gifts.